Kampong Speu © nicolas pascarel

 Getting to Cambodia

-Air France flies direct to Phnom Penh from Paris -Charles de Gaulle.
-There are indirect flights available to Phnom Penh from both the UK and the US with Air France and KLM covering the most airports.
+There are a few direct flights to Phnom Penh from Paris and indirect flights available to Phnom Penh from both the UK and the US, with Air France and KLM covering the most airports.
 Singapore Airlines and Air France also fly to Siem Reap from a few UK, US and European airports but the flights are not direct.
 There are a number of direct cheap flights to Cambodia from Asia.
 Low-cost carrier Air Asia offers discounted flights from Kuala Lumpur, while many tourists choose to fly to Cambodia via Bangkok.
 Flights to Siem Reap Angkor International Airport are available from regional airports such as Bangkok, Singapore, Ho Chi Minh City, Kuala Lumpur and Seoul.
 Get more information on Cambodia Airports.